TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 #### Focus

-_requires: a tag like_ Pyromancy _or_ Telekinesis _that indicates what kinds of abilities it's for_
+_requires: a tag like_ Pyromancy _or_ Telekinesis _that indicates what kinds of special abilities it's for_

-An item with this tag is a tool that helps you with your _abilities_, like a wand for a wizard or a nyanobot array for a genetically engineered cat doctor.
-Pairs well with the +X tag to give you +X on tests you make with that ability.
+An item with this tag is a tool that helps you with your _special abilities_, like a wand for a wizard or a nyanobot array for a genetically engineered cat doctor.
+Pairs well with the +X tag to give you +X on tests you make with that special ability.

 #### Intuition